"The Wonder of Learning—The Hundred Languages of Children" EXHIBIT

 Museum Hours: Sun.-Sat.
 9-5pm

 The Wonder of Learning exhibit is free!
 Please mention that you saw the NMWOLC webpage or bring Wonder of Learning promotional materials to the museum registration desk to enter the exhibit for free.
-You must pay the museum admission fee if you are interested in seeing the rest of the museum.
+You must pay the museum admission fee if you are interested in seeing the rest of the museum. *MP3's with Spanish Translations of the exhibit are available.
+Sign one out at the museum admissions desk.

 "The Hundred Languages of Children" is a continuously updated traveling exhibit that has been telling the story of the Reggio Emilia educational experience worldwide to thousands of visitors for over 30 years.
 The exhibit bears witness to the originality and extraordinary nature of the years of research that have led the Reggio Emilia infant-toddler centers and preschools to become a point of reference for those who work in early childhood education worldwide.